Sustainable finance: principles and recommendations

 Mortgages

-Buildings are currently responsible for almost a quarter of CO2 emissions in Switzerland.
-The SBA discussion paper published in February 2022 sets out the measures that banks can take to help move along the renovation of Switzerland’s housing stock and thereby improve overall energy efficiency.
+Buildings are currently responsible for almost a quarter of carbon dioxide emissions in Switzerland.
+An SBA discussion paper published in February 2022 sets out the measures that banks can take to help move along the renovation of Switzerland’s housing stock and thereby improve overall energy efficiency.

 A joint study by the Association of Swiss Cantonal Banks (ASCB) and Swiss Sustainable Finance also provides a comprehensive and structured overview of ongoing initiatives to integrate sustainability into the funding of the construction and renovation of Switzerland’s buildings:

-Finally, the SBA has published specific Guidelines in June 2022 covering face-to-face and online advice to private individuals seeking finance for single-family and holiday homes.
-Their purpose is to motivate owners to deal with the issue of maintaining the value and optimising the energy efficiency of their properties with the support of the bank, and thus be made aware of energy-efficient renovation.
+Finally, the SBA published specific Guidelines in June 2022 covering face-to-face and online advice to private individuals seeking finance for single-family and holiday homes.
+Their purpose is to motivate owners to deal with the issue of maintaining the value and optimising the energy efficiency of their properties with the support of the bank, and thus be made aware of the importance of energy-efficient renovation.

 Industry intiatives

-As with investments (section 1.3 above), the SBA also supports the adoption of international initiatives in relation to financing.
-The SBA recommends that its members sign up to the following international initiatives if they are relevant to their business models:
+As with investments (section 1 above), the SBA also supports the adoption of international initiatives in relation to financing.
+It recommends that its members sign up to the following international initiatives if they are relevant to their business models:

 3. Transparency